-In years 10 and 11 pupils will be working at level B1 or B2 in preparation for a CNaVT exam.
-This exam is for those who want to use Dutch independently in more formal contexts in Dutch or Flemish society, and for those who wish to pursue higher education at a Dutch institution.
-MFL pupils will take the CNaVT exam in Year 11 at level B1: Maatschappelijk Formeel (FORM).
-Pupils with a native Dutch background are expected to take the Educatief Startbekwaam (STRT) - B2 in Year 11.
+In Years 10 and 11 pupils will be working at level B1 or B2 in preparation for a CNaVT exam.
+This exam is for those who want to use Dutch independently in more formal contexts in Dutch or Flemish society, and for those who are considering continuing their education after the BSA on a Dutch speaking course.
+Modern Foreign Language (MFL) pupils will take the CNaVT exam in Year 11 at level B1: Maatschappelijk Formeel (FORM).
+Native speakers of Dutch are expected to take the Educatief Startbekwaam (STRT) - B2 in Year 11.

 This course is not suitable for beginners.
-Pupils will need to have studied Dutch in Key Stage 3 and have reached the level of at least A2 (Elementary) in the European Framework before being allowed onto the course.
+We would expect pupils to have studied at least 1 year of Dutch in Key Stage 3 and have ideally reached A1 in the European Framework before being allowed onto this course.

-- Listen and respond to a variety of spoken resources, including authentic sources. - Read and respond to a variety of written texts, including authentic sources, covering different contexts, styles and genres. - Adapt their written language appropriately for different situations and purposes. - Use the language accurately to express facts and ideas, and to present explanations, opinions and information in writing. - Understand and apply the grammatical system and a range of structure as detailed in the CNaVT specification. - Use the language to present viewpoints, develop arguments, analyze and evaluate in speech and in writing. - Form a sound base of the skills, language and attitudes required for further study or work. - Offer insights into the culture and civilization of the countries where the language is spoken, this may include literature where appropriate. - Encourage fuller integration into the local community, where relevant.
+- Listen and respond to a variety of spoken resources, including authentic sources. - Read and respond to a variety of written texts, including authentic sources, covering different contexts, styles and genres. - Adapt their written language appropriately for different situations and purposes. - Use the language accurately to express facts and ideas, and to present explanations, opinions and information in writing. - Understand and apply the grammatical system and a range of structure as detailed in the CNaVT specification. - Use the language to present viewpoints, develop arguments, analyse and evaluate in speech and in writing. - Form a sound base of the skills, language and attitudes required for further study or work. - Offer insights into the culture and civilisation of the countries where the language is spoken, this may include literature where appropriate. - Encourage fuller integration into the local community, where relevant.

 Regardless of the level, the paper-based exam consists of three parts.
 In part A the candidate has to listen and write.
 In part B reading and writing proficiency are tested.
 Part C is the oral part of the exam.
-Part A and B are tested in a classroom setting, while in part C the examiner and the candidate have a one-to-one conversation.

 Pupils need to be committed to their Dutch learning which contains more than speaking Dutch in a domestic environment.
-If pupils want to attain a certain level of academic Dutch, they need to invest in their Dutch learning in after school time.
-An important part of their learning contains reading Dutch books (Dutch writers) and following the Dutch news.
+If pupils want to attain a certain level of academic Dutch, they need to invest in their Dutch learning after school time.
+An important part of their learning contains reading Dutch books (Dutch writers) following the Dutch news and immersing themselves in the Dutch language by joining Dutch speaking sports teams or taking part in other activities using Dutch outside of school.